What is "personality"?

 Moreover, all scientists have personal ideas and beliefs about

-beliefs are based on the scientists’ own social, cultural and
+are based on the scientists’ own social, cultural and language

-individuals themselves with their own personal viewpoints and ideas
+themselves with their own personal viewpoints and ideas about the

-about the world.
-Therefore, they are not independent from their
+world.
+Therefore, they are not independent from their objects of

-objects of research – in contrast to, for example, physicists and
+research – in contrast to, for example, physicists and chemists.
+No

-chemists.
-No wonder that, by 1937, scientists had already set up
+wonder that, by 1937, scientists had already set up more than 50

 Quantum physicists have such an easy time compared with this!

 They can work on their topics unburdened by everyday knowledge, and

 they do not have to consider a range of existing meanings of words.